gamusdev/lowlatency-performance-test/brokers/leeme.md

 - The PerformanceChannelInterceptor interceptor measures the duration of the test, and ends the application when the CLOSE signal is received.

+---

 ## RabbitMQ

-To test the RabbitMQ broker, I used an image from dockerhub.
+To test the RabbitMQ broker, an image from dockerhub is used.
 ````
 docker pull rabbitmq:3-management